marshki/PowerballPy/README.md

 # Powerball number generator

-Pseudo-random number generator for 'Powerball' in Python 2 & 3.
+Pseudo-random number generator for `Powerball Lottery` in Python 2 & 3.
+`powerball_3.0.py` is the latest version of this program.

+## Requirements

+`future 0.16.0`
+`PrettyTable 0.7.2`

 ## Usage

-~~Update: `pwrball.py` is the latest iteration of this script.~~

-Program can be run directly from a shell with:
+Run directly from a shell with:

 `python powerball_2.0.py` or `python3 powerball_2.0.py`

 Program generates the following set: